Special Educational Needs

 We have a team of TAs who are funded from the SEN budget and deliver programmes designed to meet groups of student’s needs.
 The budget is allocated on a needs basis.
 The students who have the most complex needs are given the most support, often involving a Teaching Assistant.

 Subject teachers, alongside the SENCO, will discuss the student’s needs and what support would be appropriate.
 Different students will require different levels of support in order to bridge the gap to achieve age-expected levels.
 Support varies from advice and information to teachers, to specific, targeted interventions outside the classroom.
 The level and type of support will be decided through on-going discussions with parents, the student and outside professionals should we consider their expertise useful.

 We regularly review student’s progress and convey this to parents 3 times per year.
 In addition, students that are receiving specific interventions will be invited to discuss the impact of these interventions.

 Students may move off the SEN Register when they have completed an intervention, but, when reviewed at termly progress meetings, might go back on the Register if further interventions are required.
 Whenever a student moves on, or off, the SEN Register, parents are informed and invited to discuss the decision with the SENCO should they wish to.

-Parents should contact the school Admin office to arrange to meet the Principal Mrs. Pilgrim, Deputy Principal Mr. Musson, Assistants Principals Ms. King or Mr. Roberts, Mrs. Turner (Year 7), Mrs. Blackmore (Year 8), Mr. Cue (Year 9), Ms. Mallord (Year 10) Mr. Richards (Year 11) or Mr. Grimes (SENCO) who would willingly discuss how the school could meet the child’s needs.
+Parents should contact the school Admin office to arrange to meet the Principal Mrs. Pilgrim, Deputy Principal Mr. Musson, Assistant Principals Ms. King or Mr. Roberts, Mrs. Turner (Year 7), Mr Roberts (Year 8), Ms. Blackmore (Year 9), Mr. Cue (Year 10), Ms. Mallord (Year 11) or Mr. Grimes (SENCO) who would willingly discuss how the school could meet the child’s needs.